WillUHD/WillUHD/README.md

 Co-Founder, software architect at [DeepField ML](https://github.com/deepfield-ml).

-Java, Python, and a load more Markdown.
+Java, C++, and a load more Markdown.

 > Life's most persistent and aspiring question is, "What are you doing for others?"
 >